quebic-source/puppy-io/README.md

 * ServiceCaller is used to call service method
 * ```ServiceCaller.call(String serviceMethod,Object... inputParameters)```
 * ```ServiceCaller.call(String serviceMethod,Result<U> result,Object... inputParameters)```. if your service method has a return value, get the return value by using ```Result```
-* ```ServiceCaller.call(String appName,String serviceMethod,Result<U> result,Object... inputParameters)```. if you want to call serivce method from another application, you can call with the appName
+* ```ServiceCaller.call(String appName,String serviceMethod,Result<U> result,Object... inputParameters)```. if you want to call serivce method from a another application, you can call with the appName